Head of Department: Liam Urtone

 - Bombing Bethnal Green: a learning walk exploring the legacy of the Blitz

-- Enrichment opportunities: trips the First World War battlefields of the Somme (residential) and Ypres (day trip) for all, residential trip to Athens (Ancient History).
-We are also always on the look out for lectures, conferences and other ways to enrich our pupils.
+- Enrichment opportunities: trips the First World War battlefields of the Somme (residential) and Ypres (day trip) for all.
+We are also always on the look-out for lectures, conferences and other ways to enrich our pupils.

 We currently offer two A Levels courses:

-- Government and Politics: four assessed units which cover global politics, British politics and conflict.
+- Government and Politics: Three assessed units which cover; political concepts and ideologies, the British political system and international relations.

 Other Important Information